 - an Australian Permanent Resident (holder of a permanent visa), or

 - the holder of a Permanent Humanitarian visa (PHV), or

 You will be required to provide evidence of your citizenship or residency status before you can enrol, so make sure you can obtain original documents (or certified copies) that prove your citizenship or residency status.

 Age and prior education

 If you are 20 years of age or over as at 1 January in the year you start your program, you may be eligible if you are applying for a qualification higher than the qualification you have already completed, and you meet the other eligibility criteria.
-[This requirement is currently being waived for all vocational education programs.]
+[This requirement will be waived if you are assessed as eligible for an exemption place for your programs.]